Medicare Enrolled

 What this data tells you about Dr. Shell

-Dr. Eddie Shell is a radiation oncology in San Angelo, TX, with 20 years in practice.
+Dr. Eddie Shell is a radiation oncology specialist in San Angelo, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Shell performed 2,973 Medicare services across 2,835 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Shell received a total of $348 from 6 pharmaceutical and/or device companies across 11 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.